MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 + Read-only permissions to the R library to prevent users from installing packages from their R scripts

-+ Write permissions to the R working directory `<MRS_home>\deployr\Rserve\workdir`, which is the directory under which R sessions and service calls will store artifacts, files, and workspaces
++ Write permissions to the R working directory `<MRS_home>\deployr\Rserve\workdir`, which is the directory under which R sessions and service calls store artifacts, files, and workspaces
 <br>

 >[!Important]